google/docsy/README.md

 [Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
-This Docsy example site project uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
+This **Docsy Example Project** uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
 You can either copy this project and edit it with your own content, or use the theme in your projects like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/).

+This Docsy Example Project is hosted at [https://testydocsy.netlify.com/](https://testydocsy.netlify.com/).

-You can find detailed theme instructions in the example project under **Documentation - Getting Started**.
-This website is hosted [here](https://testydocsy.netlify.com/).
+You can find detailed theme instructions in the example project under **Documentation -> Getting Started**.

 This is not an officially supported Google product.
 This project is currently maintained.

-## Cloning the Example Project
+## Cloning the Docsy Example Project

 The following will give you a project that is set up and ready to use (don't forget to use `--recurse-submodules` or you won't pull down some of the code you need to generate a working site).
 The `hugo server` command builds and serves the site.
 If you just want to build the site, run `hugo` instead.